An introductory overview of how to send private and urgent messages, share files, start video calls, use @mentions, reactions, Emojis, and much more

 Private messaging also enables you to securely share files with another member.

 Start by clicking on the icon to the right of the message box.
-This will open the File Uploader.
+This will open the File Uploader where you can choose to upload a file from your Desktop, Workstorm File Repository or any of your integrated DMS solutions.
 You can also open the File Uploader by simply dragging and dropping a file into the message box.

 Once you have selected a file for upload, a text box will appear inside the File Uploader.
-Here you may add a comment to accompany your file.
+Here you may add a comment to accompany your file or you can select Add Another File if you want to upload an additional file to the conversation at the same time.

 Once a file is either shared by or with you, it can be downloaded, re-shared and previewed from the conversation feed.
 Download a file from the conversation feed by clicking on the icon.
 Re-share a file by clicking on the icon, and then selecting a member with whom to share the file.
 Preview a file by clicking on the icon.

-All files uploaded by or shared with you can also be found in your Files manager in the left menu.
+All files uploaded by or shared with you can also be found in your Workstorm File Repository in the left menu.
 You may upload, share, view and search for files here, as well.
 If you’d like to learn more about about storing and sharing files, check out our article on secure file sharing.

 Sending Urgent Messages and @Mentions